Do you really need to hire a book editor—especially when you self-publish?

 Let’s face it…

 Gone are the days when an aspiring writer only dreamed of publishing.
-Technology has made self-publishing about as commonplace as learning to drive.
+Technology has made self-publishing more accessible than ever before.

 Here’s what you’ll learn about hiring a book editor: